squidwardschair/pandasbot/README.md

 Pandas is a multi-purpose Discord bot with a variety of features to make your server experiences much more fun. **Invite it to your server [here](https://discord.com/api/oauth2/authorize?client_id=957378723064213575&permissions=274945403968&scope=bot).**

 ## Voter Registration Awareness
 PandasBot will be providing users who play our games and use our "fun" commands information about voter registration in an effort to spread civic awareness and education.
-Users also have the opportunity to use the `!vote` command to obtain valuable information regarding voter registration.
+These voter registration reminders will be sent at random for those who use these commands at a 50% rate.
+Users also have the opportunity to use the `!vote` command to directly obtain valuable information regarding voter registration.

 ![image](https://github.com/user-attachments/assets/54aff997-cbdc-43a0-a1ee-934818845c27)